 All residence halls are locked 24 hours a day and equipped with an alarm system.
 Residents are issued keys for outside entrances and rooms.
 Residents must escort residence hall visitors.
 (Phones are available for visitors to call residents.)
 Security cameras monitor residence hall entrances.

 In addition, University Police student assistants are stationed in designated residence halls to check identification and report unusual activity to University Police during low-traffic hours.

 Construction projects are currently taking place across campus.
 University Police ensures that construction-related traffic notices are observed.
-Visit the construction page for an updated list of projects and a Parking Impact Map (PDF).
+Visit the construction page for an updated list of projects.

 Off-Campus Student Locations